 Grete Waitz was always busy in promoting health care and helped found the charity “AKTIV mot kreft” (Active Against Cancer).
 Why not be part of continuing her work for public health?
 If you run “10 for Grete” you run 10 km for public health, those that fight against cancer and for Grete Waitz.

-If you have not run 10 km before, you can use this running calculator to calculate your time.
+If you have not run 10 km before, you can use running calculator to calculate your time.